Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sources/amazon-s3.md

 ![Screenshot of a converter preview](../../assets/images/converter-preview.png)

+!!!note
-Note that the Group Properties Import feature requires that Groups are set in the [HTTP API event format](https://www.docs.developers.amplitude.com/analytics/apis/http-v2-api/).
+    The group properties import feature requires that groups are set in the [HTTP API event format](../../analytics/apis/http-v2-api.md).
 The converter expects a `groups` object and a `group_properties` object.
 ### Manual converter creation

 The converter file tells Amplitude how to process the ingested files.
 Create it in two steps: first, configure the compression type, file name, and escape characters for your files.